SymbioticEDA/riscv-formal/docs/examplebugs.md

 -----------------

 Reset issues can be incredibly hard to find using simulation.
-One implementation had a rest problem in the divider so that one could start a division, then reset the processor while the divide is in flight, and then divide again as one of the first instructions after reset.
+One implementation had a reset problem in the divider so that one could start a division, then reset the processor while the divide is in flight, and then divide again as one of the first instructions after reset.
 If the timing was just right then this second division would return immediately, with the result